bootstrap-spinner/bootstrap-spinner/README.md

-# bootstrap-spinner-staging
+# bootstrap-spinner

-This is staging branch for this organization.
+Bootstrap spinner is amazing jquery plug-in with bootstrap UI. it`s easy to ues.